DavidELP17/basic_calculator/README.md

 - Jenkins.
 - SonarQube.

+### Important note!

-All the previous tools ran in local machine using the Port 3000 for the Application, default Port 9000 for SonarQube and Port 8080 for Jenkins.
+All the previous tools ran in local machine using the Port 3000 for the Application, default Port 9000 for SonarQube and default Port 8080 for Jenkins.
+In the project I stated these Ip Address as localhost and Local IP Adresses to access these applications

 ### Plugins used in Jenkins: